watson-developer-cloud/java-sdk/README.md

 The examples within each service assume that you already have service credentials.
 If not, you will have to create a service in [IBM Cloud][ibm_cloud].

-If you are running your application in IBM Cloud, you don't need to specify the credentials; the library will get them for you by looking at the `VCAP_SERVICES` environment variable.
+If you are running your application in IBM Cloud (or other platforms based on Cloud Foundry), you don't need to specify the credentials; the library will get them for you by looking at the [`VCAP_SERVICES`][vcap_services] environment variable.

 ## Getting the Service Credentials